Inside: A child therapist explains the most common mistake parents make when it comes to raising an emotionally intelligent child.

 Mental health conditions aside, emotional intelligence is now considered an integral skill for success in relationships and in the workplace.

-If our child’s well-being and good mental health are what we’re after, it’s time to break the mold when it comes to supporting our child and their emotions, no matter how inconveniencing they may be.
+If your child’s well-being and good mental health are what you’re after, it’s time to break the mold when it comes to supporting your child and their emotions, no matter how inconveniencing they may be.

 Allowing your child to take ownership of and express their own emotions is the first step.